 A life without goals can make you feel like you’re going through the motions.
 You don’t have to aspire to be the next president of the world, but a little showcase of where you’d like to be moving forwards will show your audience you’re working towards a goal.
 They can cheer for you, aspire you to move forwards and with every update get excited about your success.

-There you have it, 50 content ideas, well 51 actually, for posting on LinkedIn.
+There you have it, 50 content ideas for posting on LinkedIn.
 Whether you’re just getting started or have hit a roadblock and need some inspiration I hope this list helps you.
 If you want to get more strategic with your posting I recommend reading: 10 Steps to Ace Your Social Media Content.
-Now, you have your 50 fresh content ideas for your LinkedIn, get posting!
+Now, you got 50 fresh content ideas for your LinkedIn, get posting!